History of Palestine: Early Muslim period

 The Muslims organized the territory of the Byzantine Dioceses Orientes (Syria) into five military districts, or provinces (jund, pl. ajnad).
 The territory of Palaestina Prima and Palaestina Tertia became Jund Filastin and stretched from Aqaba in the south to the lower Galilee in the north and from Arish in the west to Jericho in the east.
 The Tulunids later expanded the borders of the province eastwards and southwards to include regions in modern-day southern Jordan and north-western Saudi Arabia.
 The newly founded city Ramla became Jund Filastin's administrative capital and most important city.
 Jund al-Urdunn corresponded with Palaestina Secunda, covering most of the Galilee, the western part of Peraea in Transjordan, and the coastal cities Acre and Sur (Tyre).
 Tabariyyah (Tiberias) replaced Scythopolis as the province's capital.

-Throughout the period, Palestine was a sort of gold mine for the caliphate and among its most prosperous and fertile provinces.
+Throughout the period, Palestine was among the most prosperous and fertile provinces of the caliphate.
 Palestine's wealth derived from its strategic location as a hub for international trade, the influx of pilgrims, its excellent agricultural produce, and from a number of local crafts.
 Products manufactured or traded in Palestine included building materials from marble and white-stone quarries, spices, soaps, olive oil, sugar, indigo, Dead Sea salts, and silk.
 Palestinian Jews were expert glassmakers whose wares became known as "Jewish glass" in Europe.
 Palestine was also known for its book production and scribal work.

 The Muslims invested much effort in developing a fleet and in restoring seaports, creating shipyards, fortifying coastal cities, and in establishing naval bases in Palestine.
 Acre became their chief naval base from which a fleet set out to conquer Cyprus in 647.
 Jaffa came to replace Caesarea as Palestine's main port due to its proximity with Ramla.